Pacific Theater aircraft carrier operations during World War II: Midway (4–7 June 1942)

 Like those of the Midway-launched planes, the sacrifices of the carrier torpedo squadrons had significant, unexpected consequences.
 In the reverse of a planned coordinated attack, the threat from the carrier's torpedo planes had brought many of the defending zeros down to sea level and distracted them, along with the fleet's anti-aircraft gunners.
 The timely, simultaneous, and totally uncoordinated arrival of 54 American dive bombers came as a complete surprise.
 In the space of only five minutes beginning at about 1025, three 17-plane groups of bombers from Enterprise and Yorktown dived on Soryu, Akagi, and Kaga scoring fatal hits with a total of nine bombs.
 In the words of historical novelist Herman Wouk, "It was a perfect, coordinated attack.
 It was timed almost to the second.
 It was a freak accident."

 Only the IJN Hiryu, which had become separated from the other carriers during maneuvering resulting from the torpedo bomber attacks, now could launch aircraft with which to counterattack.
 Her commander, Admiral Tamon Yamaguchi, sent off two waves with a total of 40 aircraft, both of which found the USS Yorktown.
 Eight attacking planes were shot down by Yorktown's anti-aircraft and fighter defenses, but she was hit with three bombs and two torpedoes.
 Shortly thereafter, 24 American dive bombers from Enterprise and Yorktown hit Hiryu with four bombs, causing her to sink.
-Yorktown remained afloat and salvage appeared possible for three days, but Japanese submarine I-168 got through the warship screen and sank her along with a destroyer.
+Yorktown remained afloat and salvage appeared possible for three days, but Japanese submarine I-168 got through her escort screen and sank her along with a destroyer as Yorktown was being towed to Pearl Harbor.

-For several hours after his carriers had been struck, Yamamoto sought to engage the American carriers with his powerful fleet of gunboats in a night battle.
+For several hours after his carriers had been struck, Yamamoto sought to engage the American carriers with his powerful fleet of surface warships in a night battle.
 Spruance avoided the trap by moving the carriers eastward.
 The following morning, he moved west again to protect Midway.
 As Yamamoto withdrew his fleet, American carrier aircraft sank one Japanese heavy cruiser and damaged another.